Meeting and Event Code of Conduct Policy

 - SCB will report criminal offenses to local authorities and reserves the right to report a possible criminal offense where appropriate.

-- SCB reserves the right to prohibit attendance at any future meeting.
+- SCB reserves the right to prohibit attendance at any future meeting and/or revoke membership.

 Process for Reporting Unacceptable Behavior